LeSiiN/ps-mdt/README.md

 ### Security Cameras
 Place cameras around the map (23 prop models available).
 View feeds with pan, zoom, and FOV controls.

+### Tickets
+Citations, parking tickets and warnings, written at the roadside without opening the MDT.
+Pick the person or vehicle from a list of who's actually there, charges come from the penal code, and both sides walk away with paper.
+Recipients pay in the civilian MDT.

+### Contests
+A ticket that isn't signed can be disputed.
+The deadline stops, the officer files a statement, and the DOJ rules — dismiss, reduce or uphold.
+An unheard challenge lapses in the citizen's favour.

 ### Bodycams
 Watch live feeds from on-duty officers.